JoseArtur/Ai-Personal-Assistant/README.md

 # teamf-frontend

-This guide will walk you through the steps required to set up the TeamF frontend for React.
+This guide will walk you through the steps required to set up the frontend for React.
 Follow these instructions to run the front-end of the app.

 ## Prerequisites